We Need to Rethink Benchmarking in Anomaly Detection: Alternative Views

 \subsection{Number versus Relevance of Benchmarking Datasets}

-\paragraph{Alternative view:} While promoting a scenario-specific perspective, it is crucial to consider whether evaluating on a limited subset of datasets is preferable to using a wide range of them.
-Large benchmark collections offer a common reference point for comparing anomaly detection methods, enabling researchers to understand how their methods generalize to other contexts.
-This approach focuses on methodological advancements and faster development within established frameworks.
+\paragraph{Alternative view:} Scenario-specific evaluation risks fragmenting the field.
+Isn't it better to evaluate on a broader range of diverse datasets, as in current benchmark practice, rather than focusing on a few carefully curated ones?
+Large benchmark collections provide a common reference point for comparing anomaly detection methods, enabling researchers to understand how their methods generalize to other contexts.
+This approach focuses on methodological advancements and enables faster development within established frameworks.
+In contrast, an overemphasis on scenario-specific evaluation can lead to a fragmented collection of niche benchmarks that hinder cross-domain comparisons.

-Recognizing dataset differences and their underlying assumptions facilitates post-hoc analysis, revealing how specific dataset properties influence results.
-Such analyses can identify state-of-the-art advancements and inconsistencies across domains, helping determine whether a new method truly outperforms others or addresses niche problems.
-Practitioners can then select the \emph{optimal} algorithm for similar dataset, while researchers can pinpoint algorithmic families with comparable performance.

-In summary, a detailed analysis on various datasets and levels is key to uncovering broader patterns and avoiding misleading conclusions drawn from aggregated results.

-\paragraph{Our view:} While benchmarking suites serve as useful reference points, a one-size-fits-all evaluation fails to capture the diversity of anomaly detection.
-Combining datasets from different backgrounds can create misalignments due to varying labeling standards.
-The distinction between anomalies and normal observations often depends on their relevance to domain experts.
-Therefore, it is important to consider this factor in benchmarking rather than solely relying on the decisions of benchmark curators.

-Relying on post hoc analyses to evaluate performance across numerous datasets risks identifying random variations, necessitating a Bonferroni correction that could mask meaningful insights.
-We propose a more effective method: first, define your research questions and hypotheses, then design models and experiments to address them.
-This approach fosters research that is more focused and aligned with real-world applications than the pursuit of an unrealistic overall \emph{best} solution.
+\paragraph{Our view:} While collections of benchmark datasets are useful, a one-size-fits-all evaluation fails to capture the diversity of anomaly detection: combining datasets from different contexts can introduce misalignments, because anomaly definitions vary across applications and are not solely data-driven.
+Rather, the distinction between anomalous and normal observations is typically made by domain experts.
+Therefore, meaningful evaluation requires scenarios that make these definitions explicit.
+While we acknowledge concerns about fragmentation, the current aggregation across heterogeneous datasets produces comparability that is broad but shallow.
+Scenario-specific evaluation trades cross-scenario breadth for within-scenario depth, where comparisons are more meaningful.
+This depth enables hypothesis-driven research: rather than chasing an unrealistic overall \emph{best} solution on heterogeneous benchmarks, researchers can define specific claims and design algorithms to address them within well-defined scenarios.